Arkady Nebolsin: Russo-Japanese War

 Being a participant of the Russo-Japanese War and the Battle of Tsushima on May 27–28, 1905.
 An hour and a half after the start of the battle, despite being wounded in the head, shoulder and right knee, he took command of the Aurora after its previous commander, Evgeny Egoriev was killed.
 On the afternoon of May 28, 1905, the commander of the cruising detachment, Rear Admiral Oskar Enkvist, moved with his headquarters to the Aurora and, by his order, post-factum appointed Nebolsin as commander of the Aurora.
 Nebolsin successfully brought the cruiser to the port of Manila and spared the ship from complete destruction.
-For courage and courage shown in the Battle of Tsushimam he was awarded the Order of Saint Anna, 2nd Class with swords on June 18, 1907.
+For courage and bravery shown in the Battle of Tsushimam he was awarded the Order of Saint Anna, 2nd class with swords on June 18, 1907.

 From 1905 to 1909, he was a naval attache representing Russia to the United States and participated in the negotiations of the Treaty of Portsmouth.
 From 1909 to 1911, he was the commander of the gunboat Korietz II as part of the 2nd mine division of the Baltic Fleet in Sveaborg and the head of the detachment of gunboats Korietz II, Bobr and Gilyak as part of the Training Artillery Detachment in Revel.